Gihan4/k8s_Pipeline/README.md

 - Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable on the local host to the path of your `<key-file.json>`. `export GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/key-file.json"`.
 - install gcloud. you can follow this guide for installing 'gcloud' on linux: https://gist.github.com/devops-school/20d8e18d31fe69d7f02c9ce01acbca05
 - run this command: <sudo apt-get install google-cloud-sdk-gke-gcloud-auth-plugin>
-- Configure `kubectl` with cluster credentials on the local host using the command: `gcloud container clusters get-credentials <cluster-name> --zone <zone> --project <project-id>`.
 - store the manifest yaml file in local jenkins.
-- great! now you will have a configured workspace with a connected running cluster to jenkins.
+- great! now you will have a configured workspace

 or

 - https://cloud.google.com/sdk/docs/install
 - https://cloud.google.com/blog/products/containers-kubernetes/kubectl-auth-changes-in-gke
 - gcloud auth login